 The model of care was informed by the best available evidence regarding interventions for families with complex mental health and drug and alcohol needs and the impact of these problems on the safety of their children.

-These specialist mental health services provide coordinated care for the mother’s mental health needs, parenting capacity and parent-infant relationship.
-PIMHS provide hospital in-reach as well as in-home support to women, their partners and families, reducing separation of mothers from their families wherever possible.
+These specialist mental health services provide coordinated care for the women's mental health needs, parenting capacity and parent-infant relationship.
+PIMHS aims to reduce the impact of mental illness or trauma on the prenatal or caregiving context of the infant.

 Clinicians support both the woman and the infant, while assisting the father/co-parent with information and advice.
 Depending upon the district, PIMHS services may include consultation liaison and/or direct care ranging from clinic-based, home visits or telehealth.
 When women require an admission to mental health units, clinicians provide in-reach care, while assisting inpatient staff with the infant visits and other perinatal care needs (e.g. breastfeeding).
 They work closely with maternity, child and family health and mental health services.

 The service includes a Statewide Outreach Perinatal Service for mental health (SwOPS-mh) which is a telehealth delivered consultation liaison service for families living in rural and remote districts.
 Based from Westmead hospital, this service offers consultation to rural-based NSW Health staff caring for their perinatal patients.
 A PIMH service also operates within the women's prisons for pregnant and new mothers within the Justice Health and Forensic Mental Health's integrated maternity service.

 Specialist Perinatal and Infant Mental Health Services fact sheet.